-The Communiqué Awards will be presented at London’s Grosvenor House Hotel, Park Lane, on 3 July 2014.
+The Communiqué Awards will be presented at London’s Grosvenor House Hotel, Park Lane, on 2 July 2015.
 Guests from a wide range of disciplines and geographies come together each year, providing a unique opportunity to share an evening with and be recognised by fellow professionals and important stakeholders.
 I look forward to seeing you there!

 Entries for the Communiqué Awards may be submitted by any UK, European or international:

-Entries must conform, and adhere, to the letter and spirit of the PMCPA Code of Practice.You must ensure that your entry is compliant with the Code and Medicines Act.
+Entries must conform, and adhere, to the letter and spirit of the PMCPA and PAGB (Proprietary Association of Great Britain) Codes of Practice.You must ensure that your entry is compliant with the Code and Medicines Act.
 We reserve the right to rescind an award, should a breach of the code be confirmed at any time.